 The Nontransmitted Short SSIDs Present subfield is 1 bit in length.
 It is set to 1 if the Short SSIDs List field is present in the Nontransmitted BSSIDs Information field, else it is set to 0.

 The Nontransmitted BSSID Bitmap field is defined in Figure 9-625c – BSSID Bitmap field.
-The Bitmap subfield of the Nontransmitted BSSID Bitmap field has a length of 2n bits where ‘n’ is equal to the value of the MaxBSSID subfield plus 1, and is present when the Nontransmitted BSSID Bitmap Present subfield is 1; otherwise it is absent.
+The Bitmap subfield of the Nontransmitted BSSID Bitmap field has a length of 2n bits where n is equal to the value of the MaxBSSID subfield plus 1, and is present when the Nontransmitted BSSID Bitmap Present subfield is 1; otherwise it is absent.
 Bit position 0 is reserved.
 The remainder of the bits represents one of 2n – 1 possible BSSID Index values (see 9.4.2.74 (Multiple BSSID-Index element)) in the multiple BSSID set.
 A value of 1 at bit position k indicates that a Nontransmitted BSSID with BSSID Index k is a member of the indicated Multiple BSSID set.
 Otherwise the bit is set to 0.
 The Pad subfield of the Nontransmitted BSSID Bitmap field contains additional bits set to 0 to make the total number of bits in the Nontransmitted BSSID Bitmap field equal to an integer number of octets.